shafiemukhre/software-notes/docs/system-design/add-json-into-sql-database.md

 }
 ```

-You can use the same API use `null` value to indicate that user want to delete the metadata value.
+You can use the same API and use `null` value to indicate that user want to delete the metadata.

 ```js
 {